Wellbeing and prosperity for everyone through a healthy natural environment

 - Government in Scotland, Wales, England and Northern Ireland has already provided some very forward-thinking public policy to support implementation of our vision.
 We are not short of good policy.
 However, we are short of know-how about what the policy means in practice within and beyond the environment sector.

 - The UK is a world leader on the topic of what the environment does for society.
 The UK National Ecosystem Assessment, completed in 2014, was a world first in providing detailed evidence of nature's value to society.

 We will have fulfilled our vision when the value of the environment is reflected in local and national decisions currently perceived to have little to do with it.
 For example:

 - Organisations at the heart of the health system will be routinely partnering with those who control access to natural outdoor spaces, in order to deliver health outcomes.

 - Planning for local economic growth will start with detailed consideration of the capacity of the natural environment to support new activity.

 - From local parks to open landscapes, all parts of local communities will be at the centre of decisions to invest in the environment.

 Join the Ecosystems Knowledge Network so you can make our vision your vision.
 We are a unique award-winning resource for sharing knowledge about how to make our vision a reality.
 Tell us how you are working to apply our vision.
 Tell us if you would like help in knowing what it means for your work.

-You can also donate to our work too.
-We are entirely dependent on our members and partners for their financial support.
+Consider asking your organisation to partner with us in our work as a registered charity.
+As an individual, why not donate to our work?
+With no core funding, we are entirely dependent on our members and partners for financial support.
 Contact us on email@example.com